-Run-through trainees in the Improving Surgical Training (IST) pilot will enter phase 2 after having achieved an outcome 1 at their Annual Review of Competence Progression (ARCP) at the end of ST2.
-These trainees will be required to attend ST3 national selection interviews in order for their score to be used to inform the evaluation of the IST pilot.
-Their selection score will not contribute to the ARCP decision about progression to ST3.
+Run-through trainees enter phase 2 after having achieved an outcome 1 at their Annual Review of Competence Progression (ARCP) at the end of ST2.

 Training is delivered in three phases, phase 1 (two years, of core surgical training or Urology themed run-through training), phase 2 (three years) and phase 3 (two years).
 There is generic Urology training until the end of phase 2, allowing flexibility in special interest choice until relatively late in the training pathway (figure 1).